canarado/ferret-api-demo/README.md

 - Express.js
 - REST
 - Markdown
-- SQL
-- Cache
 - Git

 ## Installing

-THIS IS DOES NOT NEED TO BE DONE FOR DEMO PURPOSES.
+THIS DOES NOT NEED TO BE DONE FOR DEMO PURPOSES.
-I host a live version of this app for demo purposes on my personal [site](https://ferret.canarado.xyz/).
+I host a live version of this app for demo purposes on my [personal site](https://ferret.canarado.xyz/).

 You will need Node.js v16 or above and `npm` or `yarn`.